azolal/CWD/README.md

 ## About The Project

-This CWD project aims to create an easy and versatile tool for comparison of gene information from publicly available sources.
+This CWD project was created to test a hypothesis that genes in the immediate vicinity match more functionally than randomly selected genes.
+The aim of this project is to create an easy and versatile tool for comparison of gene information from publicly available sources.
 The output of this comparison is given in a spreadsheet format with highlighted differences.
 Also, values for further statistical evaluation are calculated.
 Detailed description of CWD application, containing the descrition of the application and the resulting report, is given in CWD manual.

 ### Built With